c3g/MultiQC_c3g/README.md

 1- You will need to pip install this branch.
 You may modify the `load_tem_scr.sh` bash script above and use it to install multiqc_c3g.

-2- If it does not work, contact [Rola Dali](rola.dali@mail.mcgill.ca) to dicuss the tool and its uses and to decide if it goes in the main MultiQC repo or in the C3G plugin.
-You may also contact Paul Stretenowich or Édouard Henrion for the questions related to C3G sections.
+2- If it does not work, contact [Mareike Janiak](mareike.janiak@computationalgenomics.ca) to dicuss the tool and its uses and to decide if it goes in the main MultiQC repo or in the C3G plugin.
+You may also contact [Paul Stretenowich](paul.stretenowich@mcgill.ca) for the questions related to C3G sections.

-### How to run the test data? ###
+### How to run the plugin? ###

-1- First `git clone` the newton_c3g branch.
+1- First `git clone` the repository and pip install it.
+Alternatively, if you are working on the abacus cluster, you can load the latest module with `module load mugqic_dev/MultiQC_C3G`

-2- Run  `cd test_data/chipseq_test_2/report`.
+2- Run `multiqc .` to search the current directory for log files and create a report.

-3- Use the `test_data/chipseq_test_2/multiqc_run.sh` bash script to run multiqc.
-The module loading should already be inculded in the script.
+3- For use with the c3g run processing template and modules run `multiqc . --template c3g --runprocessing --interactive`

 ### Where are the example yamls? ###